Publication Ethics

 - Publication Decisions

-Researches submitted to the journal are peer-reviewed by experts to guarantee that they meet all criteria of publication conditions and terms regardless of gender, race, backgrounds, religion, nationality, ethnicity, and political philosophy.
-The Journal's editorial board is responsible for approving the publication of the submitted academic scientific researches.
-The scientific and academic value, scientific research integrity, language, ethical criteria, citation, and plagiarism are taken into consideration before publication.
-The editorial board is adhered to improve the scientific academic sobriety of the journal through the publication of academic scientific researches according to their clarity, importance, originality, and accordance with conditions and terms announced previously to researchers.
+Manuscripts submitted to the journal are assessed to guarantee that all criteria, conditions, and terms of publication are met regardless of gender, race, background, religion, nationality, ethnicity, and political philosophy.
+The Journal's editorial board is responsible for approving the publication of the submitted research.
+Academic added value, scientific integrity, sound language, proper citation, and refraining from plagiarism are considered before publication.

 - Confidentiality

-The editorial board chief and members pledge the confidentiality of the information related to submitted researches and documents except for those necessary information authorized by the editors, authors, consultants, and publishers.
+The editor-in-chief and editorial board pledge the confidentiality of information related to submitted research and documents except for necessary information authorized by the editors, authors, scholars, and publishers.

 - Disclosure and Conflicts–of–Interests

-The chief or the members of the editorial board are not permitted to use any information occurred in the unpublished documents or academic scientific researches unless they have a written permission from the original author of the research.
+The editor-in-chief and editorial board are not allowed to use any information that occurs in unpublished documents or academic scientific research unless they have written permission from the research author.

 Reviewers' Responsibilities:

-The peer review process of researches assists the editorial board to make an appropriate decision in relation to the research as well as assisting the author to improve his/her research.
-The editorial board is adhered to grant peer reviewers the standards, regulations, and level of originality of the accepted researches and documents for publications in the journal.
-In addition, the editorial board is adhered to not disclosing the names of the peer reviewers unless with a written consent by the concerned peer reviewers.
+The peer review process of research assists the editorial board in making an appropriate decision concerning the research and assisting the author in improving his/her research.
+The editorial board adheres to grant peer reviewers the standards, regulations, and level of originality of the accepted research and documents for publication in the journal.
+In addition, the editorial board is committed not to disclose the names of the peer reviewers unless written consent is obtained from the concerned peer reviewers.

 - Promptness

-The selected peer reviewers are committed to notify the editorial board of their apology for reviewing as soon as possible.
+The selected peer reviewers are committed to notifying the editorial board of their apology for reviewing as soon as possible.

 - Confidentiality